carolinepacheco/convert-yolo-to-pascalvoc/README.md

-# Convert-COCO-to-PascalVO
+# Convert-COCO-to-PascalVOC
-Python script for COCO to Pascal VOC conversion
+A python script to convert COCO into Pascal VOC 2012 format.
+It generates xml annotation file in PASCAL VOC format for Object Detection.